 Froiland Science Complex #392

 Dr. Engebretson has been a member of the faculty since 2005, and has previous experience teaching at Minnesota State University Moorhead.
-She teaches "Introductory Physics" for life science students.
+She has taught many courses in the department, including Physics for the Life Sciences, General Physics, Electromagnetic Theory, and the upper level laboratory sequence.
+Dr. Engebretson also developed a First Year Seminar course about Marie and Pierre Curie.
 She received her undergraduate degree from Carleton College, and earned her Ph.D. from Michigan State University, where she studied condensed matter physics, specializing in tunneling in thin films.

 Dr. Nathan Grau

 Dr. Grau joined the faculty in 2010.
 Specializing in nuclear and particle physics, he is a member of the PHENIX experiment at the Relativistic Heavy Ion Collider at Brookhaven National Laboratory and is a past member of the ATLAS experiment at the Large Hadron Collider.
 Dr. Grau obtained his undergraduate degree from Millikin University and received his Ph.D. from Iowa State University.
 More recently, he was a postdoctoral fellow at Columbia University's Nevis Laboratories, where he also served as an adjunct faculty member in the physics department.
 Dr. Grau has taught many physics courses and in 2018-2019 severed as the interim chair of the Natural Science Division.
 Recent highlights from Dr. Grau's research work include the observation of dijet asymmetry from quark-gluon plasmas and the publication of an article (co-authored with an Augustana student) exploring a new method of searching for tetraquark states.
 Dr. Grau's research work is funded by the National Science Foundation.

 Dr. Eric Wells